 12.3.
 Amendments to be presented for action at an annual meeting shall be published in the newsletter of the Section via ASEE-PSW website, electronic-mail and/or mailed to members of the Section at least thirty days before the Annual Meetings.

 12.4.
-Bylaws may also be amended by a mail ballot, ASEE-PSW website ballot or electronic-mail ballot to all members of the Section.
-Amendment shall be approved if ballots via mail, ASEE-PSW Website, or electronic-mail from at least ten percent of the members of the Section are returned within thirty days and if at least two-thirds of the votes are favorable.
+Bylaws may also be amended by an electronic ballot emailed to all members of the Section.
+Amendment(s) shall be approved if at least ten percent of the members of the Section are returned within thirty days and if at least two-thirds of the votes are favorable.